sach1tb/covid19-emergency-evacuation/readme.md

 1. Butail S and Porfiri M (2021) The Effect of An Emergency Evacuation on the Spread of COVID19.  *Front.
 Phys.* 8:631264.
 2. Helbing D, Farkas I, Vicsek T. Simulating dynamical features of escape panic. *Nature* (2000) 407:487–90. http://angel.elte.hu/panic/

+## Resources
+1. Violinplot.m and violin.m are from https://github.com/bastibe/Violinplot-Matlab